Since data is the new crude oil, data security has become one of the utmost essential requirements in the current tech-driven world.

 For highly secure automated data access and transaction processing, enterprises can use Microsoft SQL Server with Java, a well-known software language used primarily for computing.

-The combination of Java and Microsoft SQL Server databases is highly compatible and widely used to build highly secure applications.
+The approach of Java connect to Microsoft SQL Server databases is highly compatible and widely used to build highly secure applications.

-In this article, you will learn about Java, Microsoft SQL Server, and how to use the JDBC driver for Java Connect to Microsoft SQL Server database correctly.
+In this article, you will learn about how to use the JDBC driver for Java Connect to Microsoft SQL Server database correctly.

 Prerequisites